 Absentee By Mail: An application and ballot will be mailed to the voter after the receipt of the written request.
 The voted ballot must be received in the County Board of Elections office by 5:00 p.m. on the day before the election in order to be counted.

-Absentee One-Stop: begins the second Thursday before the election and ends the Saturday prior to the election at 1:00pm.
+Absentee One-Stop Early Voting: begins the second Thursday before the election and ends the Saturday prior to the election.
 North Carolina voters are able to vote by Absentee One-Stop at all county Board of Elections offices during regular office hours.

 Early voting qualifications: ONE-STOP early voting and registration is available for all North Carolina eligible voters.
 Find your location here.